Skip to Content

 Prior Park Landscape Garden

 The hillside National Trust gardens at Prior Park give great views over the Bath skyline.
 They were created in the 18th century and are best known for their picturesque Palladian Bridge, which is one of only four of its kind in the world.
-Stroll around the lake to the cascade and summerhouse or follow the family-friendly brass-rubbing trail.
+Stroll around the lake to the cascade and summerhouse, and learn about the dam restoration project.
 There’s also a tea shed for refreshments.

 The Palladian Bridge at Prior Park National Trust site near Bath